 Surprisingly, not many people know about these temples in Saiyok.
 It is still a relatively hidden and off the beaten track destination to visit in Thailand.

 Exploring the grounds of Prasat Muang Sing is quiet and relaxing.
-Unlike the temples at Ayutthaya, here there are only a handful of Thai tourists and perhaps one or two western tourists.
+Unlike the crowds at Ayutthaya’s temples or Bangkok’s temples, there are only a handful of Thai tourists here.
 There are no buses of day trip tourists coming from Bangkok.

 Prasat Muang Sing Layout

 There are 4 monuments at the site of Prasat Muang Sing including:

 - main building complex including walls, gates and the radiating Bodhisattva Avalokitesvara statue